Edward Hurayt, Masury, Ohio

 In accordance to his wishes, no calling hours or services will be held.

-Memorial contributions can be made payable to the Buhl Club (For Swimming Lessons), 28 Pine Street, Sharon, PA 16146.
+Memorial contributions can be made payable to the Buhl Club, for swimming lessons, 28 Pine Street, Sharon, Pennsylvania 16146.